ucll-ap-sollicitatie/frontend/README.md

 Frontend for 'Slim op sollicitatie'.
 This web application is build to practice job interviews without fear or pressure.
 Taking job interviews has never been this easy.

+In this repository, all the files regarding the frontend of the 'Slim op sollicitatie' web application are uploaded.

 Log in or register with a new account.
 Choose your preferred categories, turn on your camera and you're ready to go!

 ## Prerequisites